Joe Michalski: Denver Broncos

-On April 27, 2025, Michalski signed a 3-year, $2.97 million contract with the Denver Broncos as one of 15 initial undrafted free agent signings.
+On April 27, 2025, Michalski signed a three-year, $2.97 million contract with the Denver Broncos as one of 15 initial undrafted free agent signings.
 On August 26, he was waived by the Broncos and then re-signed to the practice squad two days later on August 28.
+On January 7, 2026, Michalski was waived.

+New England Patriots

+On August 15, 2026, Michalski signed with the New England Patriots.
+He was waived on August 30.

 Personal life

 During his six years in college, Michalski was academic All-Big 12 for the last five.